nanare-sudo/sunspot-lstm-forecasting/README.md

 - Tune hyperparameters (window size, `hidden_size`, number of layers, epochs).
 - Try a GRU or a stacked / bidirectional architecture.
-- Smooth the signal by aggregating to monthly means for a cleaner, less noisy target.
-- Forecast several steps ahead instead of a single day.

 ## Author